 ACCO, ISSP and the Global Congress Planning Council have announced a program agenda featuring 25 working sessions organized in 5 program tracks.
 Please select the track to learn more about the working sessions taking place in each track:

-Visibility, investment, influence — all of these have increased exponentially for climate change and sustainability professionals in every sector, yet too often we remain marginalized and under-resourced.
-To increase our impact as individuals and as a profession, we must act together to advance our status and role in society.
-Click here to read the full session details for this track.
+Visibility, investment, influence — All of these have increased exponentially for climate change and sustainability professionals in every sector, yet too often we remain marginalized and under-resourced.
+How can we increase our impact as individuals and as a profession?
+What can we do together to advance our status and role in organizations?

 Global Congress for Climate Change & Sustainability Professionals